Updated May 10, 2023

 Differences Between Django vs Ruby On Rails

-Ruby on Rails (Rails), is a server-side web application framework written in Ruby language.
-Rails help with rapid application development approach, assisting the developer with a lot of built-in features so that developer can solely focus on application business logic.
-An open source Rails framework is ideal for developing a database-backed web application.
+Django is an open-source web framework written in Python.
+Django Software Foundation (DFS), an independent non-profit organization, maintains it.
+Django assists in creating and maintaining web applications, eliminating repetitive tasks, making the development process easy, and saving a lot of time.
+Ruby on Rails (Rails) is a server-side web application framework written in the Ruby language.
+Rails help with a rapid application development approach, assisting the developer with many built-in features so that the developer can solely focus on application business logic.
+For example, an open-source Rails framework is ideal for developing a database-backed web application.

-- It focuses on DRY (Don’t repeat yourself) principle, enhances the reusability of components by writing less code with low coupling.
-Hence promote rapid application development.
-Python is utilized thoroughly and being used to write Django framework.
-Installing Python is one of the pre-requisite to get Django up and running on a system.
+- It focuses on the DRY (Don’t repeat yourself) principle and enhances the reusability of components by writing less code with low coupling.
+Hence promoting rapid application development.
+Python is utilized thoroughly and is used to write the Django framework.
+Installing Python is a prerequisite to getting Django up and running on a system.

 Head to Head Comparison Between Django vs Ruby On Rails (Infographics)

-Below is the top 8 comparison Between Django vs Ruby On Rails
+Below is the top 8 comparison Between Django vs Ruby On Rails:

-Comparison Table Django vs Ruby On Rails
+Django vs Ruby On Rails Comparison Table

-|Basis Of Comparison Between Django vs Ruby On Rails||Django||Ruby On Rails|
+|Basis Of Comparison||Django||Ruby On Rails|

 |Language||Python-based framework||Ruby-based framework|

-|Application||Instagram, bitbucket, pininterest||Basecamp, GitHub, Fiverr, Airbnb|
+|Application||Instagram, bitbucket, Pinterest||Basecamp, GitHub, Fiverr, Airbnb|

-|Usage||Complex database-driven websites||Database backed web application, meta-programming|
+|Usage||Complex database-driven websites||Database-backed web application, meta-programming|

 |Principle||Explicit is better than implicit||Convention over configuration|